FACTBOX-Ten Republicans back Trump impeachment after storming of U.S. Capitol | Politics

 ADAM KINZINGER A frequent Trump critic, Kinzinger, from Illinois, said Trump broke his oath of office by inciting his supporters to insurrection and used his position to attack the legislative branch of government.

-JOHN KATKO Katko, from New York, was the first member of the House Republican caucus to say he would vote for impeachment.
+JOHN KATKO Katko, from New York, was the first member of the House Republican caucus to say he would vote for impeachment, on Tuesday.
+"To allow the president of the United States to incite this attack without consequence is a direct threat to the future of our democracy,” he said.

 FRED UPTON Upton, from Michigan, in November said Trump had shown no proof of his claims that his election defeat was the result of widespread fraud.